-STEP 2: Pawshake.
 Next step is to teach your dog how to give his/her paw to you.
-Ask him/her to sit, then put your hand out flat and ask for their paw, remember to alter between left and right.
+Ask him/her to sit, then put your hand out flat and ask for their paw.
+Remember to alter between left and right.
 I also switch my hands so they know that right goes on right and left goes on left.
-Success is praised and rewarded and then of course repeated slowly increasing the time you hold each paw in your hand.
+Success is praised and rewarded.
+Then repeat, slowly increasing the time you hold each paw in your hand.

-STEP 3: Pawshake advanced.
 Now you have mastered the “paw please” cue and it is time to expand.
-Take your towel and make it touch your dog’s paw whenever you practice the paw shake then keyword praise, reward and repeat.
+Take your towel and make it touch your dog’s paw whenever you practice the paw shake.
+Then keyword praise, reward and repeat.
 Then slowly expand how long you touch the paw with the towel, going both on top, below and in between the pads.

-Mind you some dogs do not like to be touched in between their paws so if your dog pulls his/her paw away then he/she is not ready for that step yet and you need to go back again and start with touching above and below the paw, and whenever you go in between the pads then extra praise and reward if your dog lets you (here a high quality treat would be recommended so your dog really feels like they are getting something good out of something that might be less comfortable).
+Mind you some dogs do not like to be touched in between their paws.
+If your dog pulls his/her paw away then he/she is not ready for that step.
+Go back a step and start with touching above and below the paw.
+When your dog is comfortable with that, then start with going in between and reward if no reaction (Use a high quality treat, so your dog really feels like they are getting something good out of something that might be less comfortable).

-STEP 4: The bagpaw shake.
 We want to to be able to dry all 4 paws, not just the fronts.
-As the dog will have his/her bag to you they cannot see what you want them to do, so what I did was first to just quickly touch a bag paw then keyword praise and reward.
-Then increasing the touch slowly until finally picking up the paw, of course praise and treats in a consistent flow through each step and then prolonging the hold of each paw.
+As your dog will have his/her bag to you they cannot see what you want them to do.
+Start with just quickly touching the bag paw.
+Keyword praise and reward.
+Then increasing the touch slowly until finally picking up the paw.
+Of course praise and treats in a consistent flow through each step until finally prolonging the hold of each paw.

-Voila in 5 easy steps your dog’s paws is cleaned, remember to repeat the exercise daily and before you know it, it has become a habit just like the walk itself is.
+Voila in 5 easy steps your dog’s paws is cleaned.
+Remember to repeat the exercise daily and before you know it, it has become a habit just like the walk itself.

 Happy clean paw high 5s to you all!